CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/SRS.md

 - **4.2.1** A garbage/recycling/organic bin in order to toss anything that corresponds to the right bin.
 - **4.2.2** Air Control so that it can control the right amount of air needed.
-- **4.2.3** Electrical energy to keep the garage’s power to be powered on.
+- **4.2.3** Electrical energy to keep the garage's power to be powered on.

 ### 4.3.
 Performance Requirements